ADD/ADHD

 • SHWC providers will only prescribe a one-month supply of controlled substances at a time and will not postdate prescriptions for controlled substances.

-• All prescriptions for controlled substance medications are electronically prescribed as required by Texas and federal law.
+• All prescriptions for controlled substance medications are electronically prescribed in accordance with Texas and federal law.

 • Lost or stolen prescriptions will not be replaced.